 you and a group of fellow students want one of the workshops listed in our

-series delivered on your home campus please contact us using the form.
+series delivered on your home campus, please contact us using this form, and send us an email to let us know about your request.

 If you are not requesting a workshop as part of a group but would still like the information on any of the listed workshop topics then you can book a study skills appointment in the usual way and ask the tutor to present the material one-to-one.